-- 01. Containment-Requirements.
-All tank batteries consisting of tanks containing produced fluids or crude oil storage tanks or containing tanks equipped to receive produced fluids must be surrounded by tank dikes that meet the following requirements:

-(3-18-22)() - a.
-Tank dikes must-be designed to have a capacity of at least one and one-half (11⁄2) times the volume of the largest tank which the dike surrounds.
-(3 18 22)( - b.
+- 01. Location of Tank Batteries.
+No tank batteries may be constructed within three hundred (300) feet of existing occupied structures, water wells, canal, ditches, the natural or ordinary high water mark of surface waters, or within fifty (50) feet of highways, as measured from the outermost portion of the tank dike.
+The owner of a water well or existing occupied structure may provide express written permission to construct a tank battery closer than three hundred (300) feet, but in no event may a tank battery be constructed within one hundred (100) feet of a water well or existing occupied structure.
+(4 11 15) - 02.
+Containment Requirements.
+All tank batteries consisting of tanks containing produced fluids or crude oil storage tanks or containing tanks equipped to receive produced fluids must be surrounded by tank dikes that meet the following requirements: (4-11-15) - a.
+Tank dikes must be designed to have a capacity of at least one and one-half $(1\frac{1}{2})$ times the volume of the largest tank which the dike surrounds.
+(4-11-15) - b.
 The material used to construct a tank dike and the material used to line the bottom and sides of the containment reservoir must have a maximum coefficient of permeability of 10-9 cm/sec so as to contain fluids and resist erosion.
-An operator must submit proof of compliance for tank dike liner construction to the Department in the form of a manufacturer's statement of design or a nuclear density test performed by a third party trained to perform the test. - c.
-All piping and man_made improvements that perforate the tank dike wall or tank battery floor must be sealed to a minimum radius of twelve (12) inches from the outside edge of the piping or improvement.
+An operator must submit proof of compliance for tank dike liner construction to the Department in the form of a manufacturer's statement of design or a nuclear density test performed by a third party trained to perform the test.

-- d.
+(4-11-15) - c.
+All piping and manmade improvements that perforate the tank dike wall or tank battery floor must be sealed to a minimum radius of twelve (12) inches from the outside edge of the piping or improvement.
+(4-11-15) - d.
 Valves and quick-connect couplers on tank batteries must be at least eighteen (18) inches from the inside wall of the tank dike.
-(3-18-22) - e.
-Vegetation on the top and outside surface of tank dike must be properly maintained so as to not pose a prevent fire hazards.
-(3-18-22)() - f.
+(4-11-15) - e.
+Vegetation on the top and outside surface of tank dike must be properly maintained so as to not pose a fire hazard.
+(4-11-15) - f.
 A ladder or other permanent device must be installed over the tank dike to access the containment reservoir.
-(3-18-22) - g.
+(4-11-15) - g.
 The containment reservoir must be kept free of vegetation, stormwater, produced fluids, other oil and gas field related debris, general trash, or any flammable material.
-Drain lines installed through the tank dike for the purpose of draining storm water from the containment reservoir must have a valve installed-which must_and remain closed and capped when not in use.
+Drain lines installed through the tank dike for the purpose of draining storm water from the containment reservoir must have a valve installed which must remain closed and capped when not in use.
 Any fluids collected, spilled or discharged within the containment reservoirs must be removed as soon as practical, characterized, treated if necessary, and disposed in conformance with IDAPA 58.01.16, "Wastewater Rules," and other applicable rules.
+(4-11-15)